 Donor Amy Goldstein was Rudolph's daughter.

 Do you have unique family objects that were used in your D.C.-area home?
 To donate your materials to the Jewish Historical Society, contact us at (202) 789-0900 or email@example.com.

-To learn more about Jewish life around the Seventh Street, NW, corridor between 1850 and 1950, join us for our Downtown Jewish Washington walking tour on April 25!
+To learn more about Jewish life around the Seventh Street, NW, corridor between 1850 and 1950, join us on a Downtown Jewish Washington walking tour!